HumanCellAtlas/metadata-schema/docs/snyk_security_updates.md

 <!-- Please follow the next pattern for the title of the ticket:
 [URGENT] High severity security issue - PR #<Number of PR>-->

 As per date \<Date\>, a high priority vulnerability has been detected in the dependencies of this repository.
-Updated to the recommended dependencies breaks the following tests:
+Update to the recommended dependencies breaks the following tests:

 - `test`